OpenSpace/astrocast.openspaceproject.com/README.md

+# Wormhole - Parallel Connection

+# Overview

+The web app enhances the usability of Parallel Connection in OpenSpace by enabling users to view available rooms (sessions), create and share rooms with others, and join sessions directly from the website if OpenSpace is running locally.

+# Functionality

+### Session Information

+View detailed information about each session, including the number of participants, the creator of the room, the current host, and other relevant information.

+### Join Existing Rooms

+Easily connect to an existing room session via the website if you're connected to OpenSpace.

+### Share Room

+Share room links with others for automatic joining and seamless streaming.

+### Create New Rooms

+All sessions occupied?
+Log in with your Google, Facebook, Twitter, or GitHub account and create a new session.

 # Wormhole

-To start the Wormhole server, you will need [Node.JS and NPM](https://nodejs.org) installed on your system.
+To start the Wormhole server locally, you will need [Node.JS and NPM](https://nodejs.org) installed on your system.
 With that taken care of

 1. Clone this repository and enter the folder
-1. Install the TypeScript package by executing `npm install -g typescript`
 1. Install all potentially required packages by calling `npm install`
+1. Make a copy of `.env_sample`, rename it to `.env` and fill in the information.
+The projects API keys can be found on [Firebase](https://console.firebase.google.com/u/0/), download the projects admin sdk files as well.
-1. Execute the TypeScript transpiler by calling `tsc` in the repository.
-This will set up a running process that will transpile the necessary files every time there is a change
+1. Start the frontend and backend server by executing `npm run dev`.
+This will set up all the neccesary processes that will transpile the necessary files, enable hot reload, and serve a local express app
-1. In a second terminal, start the Wormhole server by calling `node index.js`.
-Please note that the script can take optional commandline arguments which are described by calling `node index.js --help`
+1. To ready the app for deployment execute `npm run build`.
+This will build both the frontend and backend into .local/express & .local/vite
+1. Optionally to only run frontend execute `npm run vite:dev` or backend by `npm run api:dev`

-# Message Structures (version 6)
+# Message Structures (version 7)

 This section describes the different message types that are being sent between OpenSpace and the Wormhole application.
 A message consists of a header and a type-appropriate payload

 ```cpp
 struct {